smolijar/gitwiki-thesis/src/design/fe.md

 ## Pages

-Pages are React components representing the individual web pages (HTTP responses) served by the server for a user's request.
+The pages are React components representing the individual web pages (HTTP responses) served by the server for a user's request.
 Basically they are responses for all non-API requests.

-When used correctly, Next.js will return the first requested page pre-rendered on the server and all the following navigation will happen inside the client application using XHR managed seamlessly by Next.js.
+When used correctly, Next.js will return the first requested page pre-rendered on the server and all the following navigation will happen inside the client application using Fetch API managed seamlessly by Next.js.

  - `Index` -- Homepage of Gitwiki
  - `Repo, Index` -- List of available repositories.
 This page delegates the rendering of the repository entries itself on the component `Index`.